Skip to main content

 Row-Level Security Basics

-Use Row-level security to protect and filter rows of data so users only see the records they are allowed to see.
+Use row-level security to protect and filter rows of data so users only see the records they are allowed to see.
 This control can help you to manage multi-tenant or role-sensitive applications.

 Security Overview